JWST-ERS1386-AMI/SAMpy/README.md

 See Sallum & Eisner 2017 for a description of the pipeline that has morphed into SAMpy, through the work of several contributors (including, but not limited to the following who are listed alphabetically):

--Josh Eisner
+- Josh Eisner
--Kenzie Lach
+- Kenzie Lach
--Shrishmoy Ray
+- Shrishmoy Ray
--Steph Sallum
+- Steph Sallum
--Christina Vides
+- Christina Vides

 This version just shows an example for the JWST/NIRISS mask, but you can use this for arbitrary mask designs.
 And we'll be uploading examples for some ground based setups, e.g. VLT/SPHERE, soon!